Skip to content

 8. Step 4: Thermal Validation

 Record module temperature at idle, then bring all 8 lanes to line rate using a traffic generator or loopback test.
 Monitor temperature as it rises and stabilizes over 30 minutes.
-A properly cooled module should stabilize below 70°C. Modules consistently reading above 70°C under load are at risk of thermal throttling, where the module reduces TX power to protect itself, causing link degradation.
+A properly cooled module should stabilize at or below 70°C. Modules consistently reading above 70°C under load are at risk of thermal throttling, where the module reduces TX power to protect itself, causing link degradation.

 Thermal Validation Procedure